How to Install Jellyfin Media Server on Debian Linux

 Importing the Jellyfin Repository and GPG Key

-Since Jellyfin is not included in Debian’s default repositories, you need to add the official Jellyfin repository and import its GPG key to ensure secure installations.
+Since Jellyfin is not included in Debian’s default repositories, you therefore need to add the official Jellyfin repository and import its GPG key to ensure secure installations.

 Step 1: Import the GPG Key